July 13 - 16, 2020

 Most of the information above is available in the Timeline Document here.

-Filing as a delegate candidate begins on February 3 and ends on March 7 at noon on the on the button above and the Florida Democratic Party website here and : https://www.floridadems.org/convention.
+Filing as a delegate candidate began on February 3 and ended on March 7 at noon at the Florida Democratic Party website: https://www.floridadems.org/convention.

-Also available on this website is a large amount of information pertaining to the election process and the upcoming Democratic National Convention, which is suggested reading before attending the information session.
+Also available on this website is a large amount of information pertaining to the election process and the upcoming Democratic National Convention.

 Total Delegates to be elected in our two districts